 LTI-01 (single chain urokinase plasminogen activator, or scuPA), is being studied for safe clearance of fibrinous scar tissue in patients with loculated pleural effusion.
 Current treatments include fluid drainage, off-label drug therapy, or major invasive surgery.
 By providing a new option to clear fibrinous buildup pharmaceutically, the clinical pathway for these patients is significantly improved, enabling simple drainage of pleural fluid without surgery.
+LTI-01 is the first pharmaceutical agent to enter into clinical trials for treating non-draining CPE/empyema.
+A Phase 1b clinical trial is being conducted at three sites each in Australia and New Zealand.
 LTI-01 has been designated an orphan drug by both the Food and Drug Administration (FDA) and the European Commission (EC).

 LTI-01 addresses unmet needs in a $600+ million global market.
 Intended to replace costly surgery and ineffective off-label treatments of fibrosis, the drug can provide safer and more cost-effective therapeutic options for CPE/empyema patients and healthcare providers worldwide.
 READ FULL ARTICLEMore